kubernetes-sigs/cluster-api-provider-packet/docs/BUILD.md

 1. Regenerate with `make generate`
 1. Rebuild the manager with `make manager`
 1. Start your manager again with `./bin/manager-<os>-<arch>`
+1. Delete your infrastructure provider for Packet with `clusterctl --config=... delete --infrastructure=packet`
+1. Reapply your infrastructure provider for Packet with `clusterctl --config=... init --infrastructure=packet`

 The core components do not need to be reapplied.

 At this point, you can apply any actual cluster-api resources, such as `Cluster` or `Machine`.
 See [README.md](./README.md) for details.

 ## Building